 Floating Turbidity Barrier

-I have been required to use a floating turbidity barrier on my site to help contain silt that is being churned up as I am building my dock.
-I have been researching the best options for my site and am interested in knowing the difference between the barriers, as well as when would be a good time to use impermeable v. permeable.
+Question: I have been required to use a floating turbidity barrier on my site to help contain silt that is being churned up as I build my dock.
+I have been researching the best options for my site and am interested in knowing the difference between the barriers, as well as when would be a good time to use impermeable versus permeable.

 Floating Turbidity Barrier Design

 These barriers are available in three different types known as the Type 1, Type 2, and Type 3 Curtains.
 Types are designed to go up in strength, meaning that the Type 1 is equipped for calm or even water locations, while the Type 3 is built for demanding conditions.
 All types are typically equipped with the following components:

 - Top Flotation Device